Dginozator/iMacrosLib/README.md

 # iMacrosLib
-Big library with direct access to the XPCOM.
+iMacros+JS Library with direct access to the XPCOM.
 22 modules, 234 functions and methods at all.

 Used with old Firefox/Palemoon and iMacros 8.8.7